 - Simmer for about 10-15 minutes.

-- Then add the capers and olives.
+- Then add the capers, olives, and raisins if you’re using them.

 - Add the fresh herbs and taste for seasoning.